Parser-Group/cinisg/README.md

 int main(int agrc, char** argv) {
+	// still manual ini creation
 	ini_t* ini = malloc(sizeof(ini_t));

-	free(ini);
+	// if you call inisg_parse there is no need to have an allocated pointer.
+	// inisg will malloc it for you. free(ini);

 	ini = inisg_parse("test = 3\nHelp =Hello");

-	iniSection_t* section = NULL;
+	// with such a pointer its easier to switch between sections without creating new variables iniSection_t* section = NULL;

 	printf("\n");
-	inisg_ForEachSection(section, ini) {
+	// for each takes the subStructure and the parentStructure and allows you to loop over them, with the subStructure beeing the active pointer inisg_ForEachSection(section, ini) {
 		iniEntry_t* entry = NULL;
 		printf( "\"%s\"\n", section->name);
 		inisg_ForEachEntry(entry, section) {
-			printf("\t%s -> %s\n", entry->key, entry->value);
+			// everything is stored as a c-string. printf("\t%s -> %s\n", entry->key, entry->value);
 		}
 	}